composeconference/composeconference/_posts/2019-07-21-1230001234-conference-dinner-and-financial-assistance.markdown

 That's why we're announcing a financial assistance program with the goal of helping people attend Melbourne :: Compose who would otherwise be unable to or have great difficulty attending.

-Also, because we would like for everyone to feel included in all our initiatives, we're announcing a draw among our ticket-holders, so a number of lucky composers can attend our speakers' dinner.
+Also, because we would like for everyone to feel included in all our initiatives, we're announcing a draw among our ticket-holders, so a number of lucky composers can attend our speakers' dinner on 1 September.

 ### Who will receive financial assistance?